momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 Face-To-Brush decompilation converts every single brush face into its own separate 1 unit thick brush.
 This method is the worse of the two due to the following reasons:
 - Texture z-fighting on every convex corner
 - Dozens of leaks
-- Generated map files typically exceed the Hammer brush limit<br>
+- Generated map files typically exceed the Hammer brush limit

 In almost every case a Tree-Based decompile is better to work with.